Darksonn/newton-riemann/README.md

     ./newton-frame.sh 'exp(x)-t/10' frames/frame%02d.png 1 10

+If the computations gets interrupted, you can continue from the last frame by running the `resume.sh` script.

 ## Changing the iteration count
 The amount of iterations of Newton's method performed on each pixel can be changed in the file `newton.cu`, and is found in the macro `NEWTON_ITERS`.